 Rahman & Anor. v Rimmer & Anor., March 2016, Central London County Court.
 Luke acted for the successful appellants concerning whether two personal injury claims were an abuse of process.
 The Court had to decide whether the definition of abuse was changed by the ‘Jackson reforms’.

-Luke has wide experience delivering training and is happy to provide seminars and workshops for solicitors’ firms, running personal injury law and practice courses for both defendant and claimant personal injury lawyers, as well as advocacy training.
+Luke regularly delivers training and is happy to provide seminars and workshops for solicitors’ firms, providing personal injury law and practice courses.
+Luke also often teaches on advocacy courses.

 Luke accepts instructions to act in matters concerning costs assessments and arguments.
 Before practising as a barrister, Luke held a senior role at a national firm of UK solicitors which makes him well placed to deal with costs arguments that arise during proceedings.
 He has an excellent understanding of the importance and challenges that costs budgets and disputes hold for both lay and professional clients.
 He has expertise in dealing with costs budgets on multi-track cases.